gis-yang/GIS-Yang.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Yang's GIS page aims to share research progresses and resources of Geographical Information Science (GIS), UAV & Drone, machine learning, and spatio-temporal geo-statistics.
+Yang's GIS page aims to share research progresses and resources of Geographical Information Science (GIS), UAV & Drone, and spatio-temporal geo-statistics.

 I am an interdisciplinary postdoctoral scientist in the Department of Sociology